 Sleep is a naturally occurring phenomenon where the body and the mind are characterized by altered consciousness but reduced muscle activity.
 Sleep is considered important as it revives the body and restores different systems of the body.
 It is also considered a great healing agent as it heals different body ailments while one is asleep.
 Memory, mood, and other cognitive function of the body is also maintained while one is fast asleep.

 Though it is considered ideal for adults to sleep for at least 7 to 9 hours of sleep each night, it is the quality of the periods of sleep that bears the fruit.
 Quality of sleep is affected by a variety of factors be it the type of food we consume before going to bed or the type of mattress that we sleep in be it the size of the bed twin xl vs full.
-Twin XL beds dimensions are 38 inches wide and 80 inches long while full size mattresses are 54 inches wide and 75 inches long.
-Twin size xl beds are ideal for individual sleeper while full size mattress can accommodate couples or really be spacious for tall individual sleeper.Thus a little information about the mattress is useful as it determines if one needs company for sleep or wants a compact and comfy sleeping space thus affecting the quality of the sleep.
+Twin XL bed's dimensions are 38 inches wide and 80 inches long while full-size mattresses are 54 inches wide and 75 inches long.
+Twin-size xl beds are ideal for individual sleepers while full-size mattress can accommodate couples or really be spacious for tall individual sleepers.Thus a little information about the mattress is useful as it determines if one needs company for sleep or wants a compact and comfy sleeping space thus affecting the quality of the sleep.

 While we sleep our body generally goes through different stages of sleep that include REM (Rapid eye movements) or non-REM.
 These sleep cycles determine the quality of sleep that you would be into.
 Deep sleep for longer times makes you more refreshed when you wake up.
 Therefore it is important to understand the different stages of sleep to make your sleep more fruitful.